allannjuguna/allannjuguna.github.io/content/english/blog/FLB_Music/FLB_Music_Player.md

-A while back while going through my files, I came across a [FLB-Music-Player](https://github.com/FLB-Music/FLB-Music-Player), which I was using a while back before switching to a self-hosted alternative called Navidrome, which I run on my raspberry pi.
+A while back while going through my files, I came across [FLB-Music-Player](https://github.com/FLB-Music/FLB-Music-Player), which I was using a while back before switching to a self-hosted alternative called Navidrome, which I run on my raspberry pi.
 I decided to take a look at it from a security point of view to try and identify any vulnerabilities in it.
 This blogpost will be a walkthrough of an interesting vulnerability I found in FLB-Music-Player 1.2.1, that could be abused to achieve RCE.